Become a National Board Candidate

-National Board Certification is the most respected professional certification available in education and provides numerous benefits to teachers, students, and schools.
-It was designed to develop, retain, and recognize accomplished teachers and to generate ongoing improvement in schools nationwide.
+National Board Certification is the most widely respected professional certification program available in education and provides numerous benefits to teachers, students, and schools.
+It was designed to develop, retain, and recognize accomplished teachers, as well as generate ongoing improvement in schools nationwide.

 National Board Certification is achieved upon successful completion of a voluntary assessment program designed to recognize effective and accomplished teachers who meet high standards based on what teachers should know and be able to do.

-- Candidates complete 4 components that are reviewed by trained teachers in their certificate areas.
+- Candidates complete four components that are reviewed by trained teachers in their certificate areas.

-- The assessments include four portfolio entries that feature teaching practice and six constructed response exercises that assess content knowledge.
+- The assessments include three portfolio entries that feature teaching practice and three constructed response exercises plus 45 selected response items that assess content knowledge.

 - The estimated time commitment is between 200 to 400 hours to complete the certification process.

 - Certification is not a guarantee; the national certification rate hovers around 40 percent from year to year.